Nürburgring: 1971–1983: Changes

 At the same time, a bypass shortened the Nordschleife to 20.832 km, and with an additional small pit lane, this version was used for races in 1983, e.g. the 1000km Nürburgring endurance race, while construction work was going on nearby.
-During qualifying for that race, the late Stefan Bellof set a lap of 6:11.13 for the 20.832 km Nordschleife in his Porsche 956, or 199.8 km/h on average.
+During qualifying for that race, Stefan Bellof set a lap of 6:11.13 for the 20.832 km Nordschleife in his Porsche 956, or 199.8 km/h on average.
 This lap held the all-time record for 35 years (partially because no major racing has taken place there since 1984) until it was surpassed by Timo Bernhard in the Porsche 919 Hybrid Evo, which ran the slightly longer version of the circuit in 5:19.546- averaging 233.8 km/h on 29 June 2018.

 Meanwhile, more run-off areas were added at corners like Aremberg and Brünnchen, where originally there were just embankments protected by Armco barriers.
-The track surface was made safer in some spots where there had been nasty bumps and jumps.
+The track surface was made safer in some spots where there had been bumps and jumps.
 Racing line markers were added to the corners all around the track as well.
-Also, bushes and hedges at the edges of corners were taken out and replaced with Armco and grass.
+Also, bushes and hedges at the edges of corners were replaced with Armco and grass.

 The former Südschleife had not been modified in 1970–1971 and was abandoned a few years later in favour of the improved Nordschleife.
 It is now mostly gone (in part due to the construction of the new circuit) or converted to a normal public road, but since 2005 a vintage car event has been hosted on the old track layout, including part of the parking area.